Arthur's Pass: Demographics

-Ethnicities were 81.2% European/Pākehā, 0.0% Māori, 6.2% Pacific peoples, and 18.8% Asian (totals add to more than 100% since people could identify with multiple ethnicities).
+Ethnicities were 81.2% European/Pākehā, 6.2% Pasifika, and 18.8% Asian.
+People may identify with more than one ethnicity.

-Although some people objected to giving their religion, 56.2% had no religion, 31.2% were Christian and 6.2% had other religions.
+Although some people chose not to answer the census's question about religious affiliation, 56.2% had no religion, 31.2% were Christian and 6.2% had other religions.

-Of those at least 15 years old, 24 (53.3%) people had a bachelor or higher degree, and 3 (6.7%) people had no formal qualifications.
+Of those at least 15 years old, 24 (53.3%) people had a bachelor's or higher degree, and 3 (6.7%) people had no formal qualifications.
 The median income was $36,600, compared with $31,800 nationally.
+9 people (20.0%) earned over $70,000 compared to 17.2% nationally.
 The employment status of those at least 15 was that 30 (66.7%) people were employed full-time, 9 (20.0%) were part-time, and 3 (6.7%) were unemployed.

 Climate

-Arthur's Pass Village lies in a valley about 750 metres above sea level and is about 4 km south of Arthur's Pass (920 m).
-Arthur's Pass Village falls under the Köppen-Geiger climate classification of Cfb (Oceanic).
-On average, January is the warmest month with an average of 13.2°C, and July is the coldest with an average of 2.1°C. Snowfall is not uncommon during winter, especially in the mountains above the village.
+Arthur's Pass township lies in a valley about 750 metres above sea level and is about 4 km south of Arthur's Pass (920 m).
+The town falls under the Köppen-Geiger climate classification of Cfb (Oceanic).
+Snowfall is not uncommon during winter, especially in the mountains above the village.
+The coldest temperature recorded in Arthurs Pass was -18.9 °C at Bealey on 19 July 1878.

-Facilities and attractions
+Facilities and points of interest

+Visitor accommodation is provided, from camp ground up to hotel standard.
+The township provides a general store, a petrol station, tea rooms and restaurants.
+Arthur's Pass is well known as a starting point for many excellent tramping tracks within the Arthur's Pass National Park.
+There are also several good walks from here, including the Devil's Punchbowl Falls, Bealey Valley and Avalanche Peak.
+The mischievous kea (New Zealand mountain parrot) can be found here.